Coffee Prices See Continued Support from Indonesian Flooding

-Coffee prices today are mixed, with arabica coffee seeing some technical selling after the small 2-session recovery rally.
+Coffee prices on Wednesday closed mixed, with arabica coffee seeing some technical selling after the small 2-session recovery rally.

 Coffee prices are supported by widespread flooding in Indonesia, which threatens to reduce the country's coffee exports by as much as 15% in the 2025-26 season, according to the chairman of the Association of Indonesian Coffee Exporters and Industry.
 The flooding has affected about a third of Indonesia's arabica coffee farms in northern Sumatra in recent weeks, while robusta crops are less affected.
 Indonesia is the world's third-largest producer of robusta.